rust-in-blockchain/rust-in-blockchain/draft/rib-newsletter-46.md

   maintaining the confidentiality of the exploit, facilitating efficient communication and collaboration between hackers and project owners for a more secure DeFi ecosystem.
+- [EZKL](https://github.com/zkonduit/ezkl) is a library and
+  command-line tool for doing inference for deep learning models and other computational graphs in a zk-snark.

 &nbsp;